 Phil at the safety hub. over 7 years ago

 The Vice documenary is very good but its a bit like filming in the South Bronx to show what NYCs like.
 The country has moved on somewhat since the days of Charles Taylor.
-Google the country's current President, you may be pleasanty surprised... about 6 years agoAnswered by Anon via WorldNomads.com
+Google the country's current President, you may be pleasanty surprised... over 7 years agoAnswered by Anon via WorldNomads.com

 To quote" Poverty, extreme poverty is rife, drug addiction is a major problem and prostitution is the last resort for many women - even very young ones.
 There are lots of guns and lots of people with not much to lose.
 So, it's a living hell for those who have no option but to live there".